Oang/Assistant/README.md

 Overcome writer's block and streamline your essay writing process.
 Input a subject or topic, and AI Study Assistant will generate a comprehensive essay in a well-structured PDF format.
 The essay will include informative headlines, bullet points, and other key elements to help you present your ideas coherently and effectively.

 ### Questions Generator:
 Test your knowledge and reinforce your learning by generating practice questions.
-Input a lecture PDF file or content, and AI Study Assistant will generate a PDF file containing multiple-choice questions with the correct answers and detailed explanations.
+Input a lecture PDF file or content, and AI Assistant will generate a PDF file containing multiple-choice questions with the correct answers and detailed explanations.
 This feature allows you to evaluate your understanding of the material and identify areas that require further study.

 ## Technologies
 - 100% Kotlin.